Five-Finger Fern, Western Maidenhair

 Native to western North America and eastern Asia.
 Fronds fork to make a fingerlike pattern atop slende...

-Native to the eastern United States, this is closely related to Adiantum aleuticum, with simi...
+From eastern North America, this is closely related to A. aleuticum, with similar fronds and ...